-FSU is proud to be one of the few universities in the country (and the second public university) to offer financial assistance to students taking a gap year.
+FSU is proud to be one of the few universities in the country (and the second public university) to offer financial assistance to students taking a gap year through the Gap Year Fellow program.
 As an FSU Gap Year Fellow, students apply for up to $5,000 to support their gap year.
 FSU is committed to helping make the transformative opportunities afforded by a gap year accessible to students regardless of their family's income.
 In addition, some gap year organizations have financial assistance available, and students have had success fundraising (e.g., through crowdfunding websites) for gap year experiences.

 Other policies and requirements for students granted a deferment of matriculation:

 - Admitted students who are approved to take a gap year may not apply to any other colleges or universities during their gap year, and they must not earn college credit during the year.